vis2014/Assignment3/readme.md

 + idea file : Automatically generated file when using  WebStorm create a project.

 ###3.
 Operation of the my Visualization
-      +Click a circle, then  the html will show how many times it is mentioned in your seaching of WOS.And if it was menthioned more than 20 times ,it will recomment you to use the word to improve your seaching in your retrieval type.
++ Click a circle, then  the html will show how many times it is mentioned in your seaching of WOS.And if it was menthioned more than 20 times ,it will recomment you to use the word to improve your seaching in your retrieval type.

 ###4.
 Usage and Analysis
-+  When I take the lesson of "Discipline and situational analysis" ,I am faced with a problem about how to find a exact retrieval type retrieve of "Social Network Worm" ,so I do the visualization of  my first result by serching "Social Network Worm".
++  When I take the lesson of "Discipline and situational analysis" ,I am faced with a problem about how to find a exact retrieval type ,so I make the visualization of  my first result by serching "Social Network Worm".
 Accordding to the visualization ,I got the finally retrieval type :(”Social Network” OR Dynamic OR Neighbor )AND ”Worm”.
 +  In the visualization above, each circle represents a frequent word in the serching file.
 The sizes and the opacity of the circles are initially set relating to the frequency of the word in the center.
 The larger of the circles, the higher frequency of the word.
 Additionally,
 +  After clicking a node, text description and advice is  provided.
 +  Accordding to the visualization, I can use the word like "Dynamic" in my  retrieval type.